girder/slicer_package_manager/docs/make_a_release.rst

       to sign the tag.

-7. Create the source distribution and wheel
+7. Create the source distribution and wheel for **slicer-package-manager**

   .. code::